-2 Night Tenikwa Experience is a must after the frenetic pace of a typically jam-packed holiday, for you to chance to relax and soak up the tranquil energy of Tenikwa where we look after the animals in the shadow of the Ou’Teniqua Mountain Range.
+2 Night Tenikwa Experience with accommodation in the original homestead at Tenikwa Country House is a must after the frenetic pace of a typically jam-packed holiday, for your to chance to relax and soak up the tranquil energy of Tenikwa, where we look after the animals in the shadow of the Ou’Teniqua Mountain Range.

 To start your 2 Night Tenikwa Experience Check in from 15h00.
 (Latest to check in is 18h00) .